 Second, it’s hard to motivate and inspire without a vision.
 As advocates we should help people cycling feel part of something big and transformative – a movement changing the world for good.
 Then they won’t be ‘merely’ cycling; they’ll be on a mission, and might get more involved.
 But the absence of global and national visions for cycling is felt locally – cycle campaigns everywhere struggle against a tide of indifference when they could and should be trail-blazing vibrant, radical and inspiring visions for their districts.

 How?
-I’m not sure, and I’m not pretending the necessary work is easy or obvious.
+I’m not sure; the necessary work is neither obvious nor easy.
 But articulation of a global vision could start in our own backyards and involve two main tasks: the priority is to develop and strive to popularise a local vision based around the bicycle – we need to open to and convince not just others but also ourselves of a future where cycling is the practical, ethical and aesthetic glue joining things together; this could entail shifts to advocacy in artistic, literary and educational directions, to produce locally-pertinent and collectively-owned stories about cycling’s relevance to a fair and sustainable global future; the next step is to direct energies into projects making these locally-owned visions real.
-Like everything, the way to proceed is through practice, and to have fun!
-(Much advocacy is dour and dreary, when it could be exciting and so much more effective.)
+Like everything, the way to proceed is through practice, and to try to have fun!
+(Advocacy can be dreary, but it could be exciting, and so much more effective.)